 University societies are run like mini businesses and as part of a committee you’ll develop financial, operational and communication know how – as well as many more key skills.
 Whether you’re President, Secretary or a general committee member, you’ll have an insight into some of the challenges and solutions senior leaders face in a successful company.

 On your CV, focus on the impact you made as part of the committee.
 It doesn’t matter if your society is related to your degree or all about Quidditch – highlight your specific involvement in decisions, activities and events, and how you made a difference.
-For more CV tips, check out our latest advice here.

 If you’re already part of a society, find out how you can become a committee member – usually by appointment or election.
 And if you’re yet to find your niche, why not start your own group.
 This will show initiative and entrepreneurial flair.